wing5wong/artisan-whs-static/source/_courses/TOU3.md

 course_duration: Full Year
 course_level: NCEA 3
 assessment_type: Unit Standard
-leads_to: Work in the tourism industry or further study in Tourism
 course_fees: A laptop is beneficial
 ---
 This course will be beneficial for students who are wishing to work in New Zealand's biggest industry (tourism) or work in a tourism related environment.
 Students study the benefit and impacts of tourism and also all about NZ and Pacific Islands as visitor destinations.
 If students choose to complete Level 2 & 3, they will be eligible for a Certificate in Tourism.